 1) They’re a Decentralized Financial Network

-Bitcoin was one of the first cryptocurrencies to hit the market.
+Bitcoin was one of the first cryptocurrencies to hit the crypto exchanges.
 On a simple level, this technology is a peer-to-peer payment system that happens on the blockchain.
 It’s decentralized because it requires no authority or third party to validate person-to-person transactions.

 Instead of relying on financial institutions, Bitcoin uses anonymous miners to process its transactions.
 This helps cut down on problems like fraud and expensive transaction or loan fees.